beabfc/afkdisplay/README.md

 ## Configuration

+The configuration is located in `afkdisplay.toml` inside your servers config folder.

 - `timeoutSeconds` the amount of time in seconds after which a player will be considered afk _(default: 180)_
 - `resetOnMovement` consider players that moved no longer afk (enables easy bypass methods like afk pools, _default: false_)